 Classroom construction has increased over the past few years, at a rate of 1,450 classrooms built per year.
 Consequently, government programs have contracted thousands of new teachers annually, with over 8,000 teachers hired in 2013.

 One organization instrumental to education development in Mozambique is the Global Partnership for Education.
-The GPE can be credited for the addition of 29,094 primary school teachers, management training for 517 primary school directors and the implementation of learning assessment system in primary schools.
+The GPE can be credited for the addition of 29,094 primary school teachers, management training for 517 primary school directors and the implementation of a learning assessment system in primary schools.

 However, these initiatives still display room for growth.
 Forty-five percent of primary school classrooms still do not provide adequate learning conditions.
 The ratio of teacher to primary school students can be as high as 1:63, and newly contracted teachers are often not placed efficiently in terms of scarcity.